 These bumps can develop around hair follicles, which is called follicular accentuation.

 To diagnose eczema, a dermatologist will first examine physical symptoms and assess a person’s medical history.
 They will also ask about any family history of eczema or associated conditions, such as asthma.
 They can help diagnose the type of eczema and recommend a treatment method.

-Eczema treatment is similar for all skin types, but it will depend on a person’s symptoms and the severity of the condition.
+Eczema treatment is similar for all skin types.
+However, it will depend on a person’s symptoms and the severity of the condition.

 Treatment options can include:

 Soak and moisturize

 Soaking the affected areas in lukewarm water for around 15–20 minutes can help hydrate the skin.
-People should then pat the area dry before applying a moisturizing cream.
+People should then pat the area dry before applying a moisturizing cream or ointment.

-During a flare-up, people can apply moisturizer several times per day.
+During a flare-up, people can apply a moisturizer several times per day.

 Some healthcare professionals recommend using products that contain tar extract to help ease eczema symptoms.

 Steroid creams can help treat flare-ups by reducing inflammation and itching.
 These creams usually require a prescription.
-People can apply steroid creams after a soak or bath, but they should be sure to wash their hands after application.
+People can apply steroid creams after a soak or bath.
+However, they should be sure to wash their hands after application.